Houston Medicare Exclusion Lawyer

 Medicare Exclusion Response, Appeals & Reinstatement

-Hendershot, Cannon & Hisey, P.C. has over 26 years of experience representing health care providers, including both individuals and entities, in a range of health and medical law matters with Texas state regulators and the federal government.
+Hendershot, Cowart & Hisey, P.C. has over 26 years of experience representing health care providers, including both individuals and entities, in a range of health and medical law matters with Texas state regulators and the federal government.
 If you have questions about any possible enforcement action which may subject you to exclusion, have received a NOI or Notice of Exclusion, or wish to seek reinstatement, our legal team is available to discuss your case and options immediately.

 Medicare exclusions are high stakes and time-sensitive matters.
 Our firm is immediately available to help.
 Call (713) 909-7323 or contact us online now to speak with a lawyer.